Dumb Things In Yellowstone Everyone Ignores

 In the first episode of Season 1, the eldest son and the heir-apparent of the Yellowstone ranch, Lee Dutton (Dave Annable), is killed in a gunfight.
 Ostensibly, his death should cause his family grief.
 Yet, after his death, Lee's name is rarely mentioned and he's given zero backstory.
 Family bonds run deep on the ranch; family causes Beth Dutton (Kelly Reilly) to move back home and is responsible for the career trajectory of Jamie (Wes Bentley).
 Even the Dutton's ranch hands take a "Y" skin brand to pledge lifetime allegiance to Yellowstone.

 The tragic death of matriarch Evelyn Dutton (Gretchen Mol) leaves an indelible mark on her family, and she shows up in flashback scenes.
-As noted by Good Housekeeping, Beth carries the self-imposed weight of blame for her mother's death.
+Beth carries the self-imposed weight of blame for her mother's death.
 Shouldn't Lee's more recent death play a part in the show?
-A Reddit commenter pointed out Lee's glaring omission from even old family photos shown in various "Yellowstone" seasons.
+Fans even noticed Lee's glaring omission from old family photos shown in various "Yellowstone" seasons.

-Dave Annable, the actor who portrays Lee Dutton, spoke to The Hollywood Reporter about his character's demise: "I knew my character was going to die right away and I was OK with that.
+Dave Annable, the actor who portrayed Lee Dutton, spoke to The Hollywood Reporter about his character's demise: "I knew my character was going to die right away and I was okay with that.
 But as we were shooting and practicing and I was at cowboy camp and learned to ride horses and we were in Montana, I thought, there is no way I want to die on this show," he said.
-Lee's demise could've shaped his family's character development, but instead, he's barely even an afterthought.
+Lee's demise could have shaped his family's character development, but instead, he's barely even an afterthought.

 The Duttons get away with murdering the Beck brothers

 In Season 2, the Beck brothers — Malcolm (Neal McDonough) and Teal (Terry Serpico) — prove powerful adversaries to John Dutton (Kevin Costner) and his offspring.
 The Becks are real estate magnates who go to extreme measures to obtain Yellowstone for themselves.
-As noted on the Yellowstone Wiki Fandom website, Malcolm Beck also heads up the Montana State Liquor Board.
-Malcolm orders horrific strikes against his new adversaries — he has Beth viciously attacked and Kayce Dutton's young son, Tate (Breckin Merrill), kidnapped.
+Malcolm Beck, who also heads up the Montana State Liquor Board, orders horrific strikes against his new adversaries — he has Beth viciously attacked and Kayce Dutton's young son, Tate (Breckin Merrill), kidnapped.
 Of course, the family retaliates: Kayce (Luke Grimes) kills Teal Beck while he sits on the toilet, and John executes Malcolm in broad daylight.
 However, no Dutton is even questioned about the murders.

 No one looks for answers about Sarah Nguyen

-Throughout "Yellowstone," Jamie Dutton feels worthless in his father's eyes, is the constant target of Beth's wrath, and he stuffs his anger and hatred toward his adopted family inside.
+Throughout "Yellowstone," Jamie Dutton feels worthless in his father's eyes, is the constant target of Beth's wrath, and stuffs his anger and hatred toward his adopted family inside.
 He constantly acts in vengeful, cowardly ways.
-Wes Bentley, who portrays the character, spoke to The Hollywood Reporter about Jamie's poisonous personality: "Inside, he's boiling.
+Wes Bentley, who portrays the character, spoke to The Hollywood Reporter about Jamie's poisonous personality in 2022: "Inside, he's boiling.
 And it will explode," he warned.
 We catch a glimpse of Jamie's potential for rash action in Season 2 when he murders journalist Sarah Nguyen (Michaela Conlin).

 Sarah is a reporter who travels to Montana to work for Jamie's campaign for attorney general, but she sees the potential to expose the Duttons' shady and corrupt dealings instead.
 An angry Jamie vents to Sarah and spills secrets to her that could destroy his family.
 When Sarah threatens to publish Jamie's confessions, he feels remorse and begs her not to run the story.
 Sarah refuses to relent and a cornered, panicked Jamie strangles her.